On the topology of Lagrangian fillings of the standard Legendrian sphere: Introduction

 Our argument applies to a more general setup with index-positive Legendrians and Lagrangian fillings with vanishing wrapped Floer homology; see Theorem \ref{thm: main1general}.

 \begin{remark} \ \begin{itemize}

-\item The vanishing of the Maslov class $\mu_{L}\colon \pi_2(W, L) \rightarrow \Z$ is a technical condition for Floer theory.
-In the situation of Theorem~\ref{thm: main1}, this is the case for example when the first homology group $\Ho_1(L;\Z)$ is torsion.

-\item There are infinitely many Legendrians in $(S^{2n-1}, \xi_{\st})$ with multiple exact Lagrangian fillings.
-In~\cite[Theorem~1.5]{CGHS14} it is shown that for every integer $n > 2$ and $N > 1$, there exists a Legendrian $\mathcal{L}$ in $(S^{2n-1}, \xi_{\st})$ with $N$ non-homeomorphic exact orientable Lagrangian fillings.
+\item There are infinitely many Legendrians in $(S^{2n-1}, \xi_{\st})$ with multiple exact Lagrangian fillings up to homeomorphism as in \cite[Theorem~1.5]{CGHS14}.
 Those Legendrians are not the standard Legendrian spheres by Theorem~\ref{thm: main1}.
+Also, examples of Legendrian submanifolds in high dimension with infinitely many exact Lagrangian fillings up to Hamiltonian isotopy can be found in \cite{Ro22}.

 \item As for another uniqueness result in high dimensions, let $\Sigma$ be an integral homology sphere with non-trivial $\pi_1$.
 In \cite[Corollary~1.8]{AS12} it is shown that every exact Maslov zero Lagrangian filling of the Legendrian unknot in the cotangent bundle $T^*\Sigma$ is a homology ball. \end{itemize} \end{remark}